pixel-shift/documentation/source/api/apiAccess.rst

 The details of this step depend on your chosen language and implementation.

-If you are using C#, Node.js or Java the quickest route to an API Client is to clone one of `our repositories <https://github.com/pixel-shift>`_.
-If you are using Python, Ruby or Typescript, you can generate a client automatically using `autorest <https://github.com/Azure/autorest>`_ against our :webroot:`Swagger/OpenAPI document <swagger/v1/swagger.json>`.
+If you are using C#, Node.js or Java the fastest route to an API Client is to clone one of `our repositories <https://github.com/pixel-shift>`_.
+If, on the other hand, you are using Go, PHP, Python, Ruby or Typescript, you can generate a client automagically using `autorest <https://github.com/Azure/autorest>`_ against our :webroot:`Swagger/OpenAPI document <swagger/v1/swagger.json>`.

 .. important::
     Although autorest can generate clients in **Node.js**, it requires a workaround.
 If you're using Node, clone from our `Node.js Client repo <https://github.com/pixel-shift/node-js-client>`_ instead of rolling your own.
 To simplify this process, we will soon be releasing NPM packages.